Best vertical mouse for 2017

 When you think about the standard computer mouse, the ergonomics of it has remained largely unchanged since it was invented in 1970.
 Back then they were more worried about just getting something that worked, not necessarily what works best with your existing physiology.
 Having your wrist twisted over to match the flat horizontal surface of the mouse isn’t a natural position for your arm.
 A “handshake” position with your hand vertical is much less taking on your wrist and tendons.

-If you’re like most people nowadays, your hand is going to be on a mouse for at least 8 hours a day.
+If you’re like most people nowadays, your hand is going to be a mouse for 8+ hours a day.
 Shouldn’t you make sure you’re using the most comfortable mouse possible?
 That’s what lead us to research what the best vertical mouse was.
 A vertical mouse can greatly improve your ergonomic hand posture and minimize issues like carpal tunnel.
 Vertical mouses are designed with the comfort of the user in mind and have been gaining mass popularity with everyday PC or mouse users.
 In this guide and list, we’ll take a look at the best vertical mouses for 2017 and then go on to describe the pros and cons of vertical mouses and how to use them.

 Anker Vertical Mouse